pascalvanderheiden/ais-sync-pattern-la-std-k8s/README.md

 Running Logic Apps Standard in Azure Kubernetes Service managed by Azure Arc.
 This deployment is based on [this](https://docs.microsoft.com/en-us/azure/app-service/manage-create-arc-environment?tabs=powershell#prerequisites) Microsoft Docs reference.

+In this setup I've used AKS to deploy the Logic Apps Standard to, but you can use any Kubernetes cluster provider and connect to it with Azure Arc.
+Just skip the AKS deployment step and use the next steps to deploy the Logic Apps Standard to any Kubernetes cluster.

 ## Architecture

 ![ais-dapr-apim](docs/images/arch.png)